MusemB/cmyk-rgb_color_sensor/README.md

   3. Master in, slave out (MISO) = pin, which does the converse of MOSI
   4. slave control (SS) == used to select which slaves are active (slave is active when SS is 0)

+### general spi info:
 * SPI is synchronous serial
 * max distance = 10ft (3m)
 * max speed = fPCLK/2
+* behind the scenes, when MOSI and MISO are connected, the LSB of master's shift register gets shifted to the MSB of the slave's shift register, while MISO takes the LSB of slave's shift register and shifts it to MSB of master's shift register
+* 1 bit from both registers gets transferred per clock cycle (master sends & receives 1 bit per cycle)
+*
+### configuration of SPI bus
+#### Full-duplex communication:
+when MISO & MOSI enabled (default config for SPI)
+#### half-duplex communication:
+* When MOSI is connected to MISO with a resistor between the data lines (typically 1 kΩ).
+* master has to be configged to transmitter mode & slave to receiver mode